Where Did the Kinds Walk?

 This paper does not claim that the corridor model explains every feature of every continent's fauna.
 Local factors — island biogeography, recent human introductions, Holocene climate fluctuations, and stochastic extinction — have modified the founding rosters substantially.
 The model claims to explain the founding composition, not every subsequent modification.

 This paper does not claim that the model is derived purely from physics independent of the text.
-The Genesis narrative supplies the founding location (Armenian Highlands), the founding population size (breeding pairs per kind), and the approximate timeline (genealogical chronology).
+The Genesis narrative supplies the founding location (Armenian Highlands) and the founding population size (breeding pairs per kind).
 These are treated as engineering specifications — the biology and geography follow from the constraints they provide.

 This paper does not address the human dispersal from the same founding location.
-The relationship between the animal corridor model and the human genetic diversity pattern is a separate question and is not resolved here.
+The relationship between the animal corridor model and the human genetic diversity pattern is a separate question that is addressed in the Differentiation Series of papers.

 Appendices